Orbital Magnetization of Correlated States in Twisted Bilayer Transition Metal Dichalcogenides

 \textit{Introduction}—Moir{\'e} materials have emerged as a fertile ground for correlated and topological phases.
 Spontaneous time-reversal symmetry breaking and interaction-driven ferromagnetism have been observed in systems ranging from graphene-based moir{\'e} superlattices to twisted bilayer transition-metal dichalcogenides (tTMDs)~\cite{sharpe2019emergent,serlin2020intrinsic,chen2020tunable,polshyn2020electrical,tschirhart2021imaging,anderson2023programming,cai2023signatures,park2023observation,lu2024fractional,redekop2024direct,lu2025extended,park2025ferromagnetism,li2025universal}.
 Under appropriate conditions, these systems host both integer and fractional quantum anomalous Hall effects ~\cite{serlin2020intrinsic,li2021quantum,cai2023signatures,park2023observation,zeng2023thermodynamic,xu2023observation,foutty2024mapping,lu2024fractional,lu2025extended}, making them ideal platforms to study interaction-driven magnetism tied to band topology.

 Unlike conventional ferromagnets, where spin exchange dictates the order, magnetism in moir{\'e} systems is driven primarily by valley polarization and carries substantial orbital contributions.
 Consequently, the net magnetization, which determines valley occupancy and the slope of Landau-fan diagrams in an external magnetic field, reflects a competition between spin and orbital contributions.
-In twisted bilayer graphene, where spin moments are quenched, nearly symmetric fan diagrams are attributed to opposite signs of orbital magnetization on the $p$- and $n$-doped sides~\cite{polshyn2020electrical,zhu2020voltage,wang2024phase}.
-In contrast, tTMDs exhibit pronounced asymmetry: a negative slope on the $p$ side in tMoTe$_2$ and a positive slope on the $n$ side in tWSe$_2$ have been reported~\cite{cai2023signatures,park2023observation,foutty2024mapping}.
+In twisted bilayer graphene, where spin moments are quenched, nearly symmetric fan diagrams are attributed to opposite signs of orbital magnetization on the $p$- and $n$-doped sides of the gap~\cite{polshyn2020electrical,zhu2020voltage,wang2024phase}.
+In contrast, tTMDs exhibit pronounced asymmetry in the fan diagrams: only a negative slope branch in tMoTe$_2$ and a positive slope branch in tWSe$_2$ have been reported at filling factor $\nu = -1$~\cite{cai2023signatures,park2023observation,foutty2024mapping}.
 These striking differences have been linked to changes in band topology~\cite{zhang2024polarization,wang2024fractional,reddy2023fractional}, but a quantitative treatment of orbital magnetization in correlated states has been lacking.

 From a theoretical standpoint, orbital magnetization in periodic systems is subtle because the position operator is ill-defined.
 The modern theory resolves this by recasting magnetization in terms of Berry-phase quantities~\cite{Xiao_Berry_2005,Shi_Quantum_2007,Thonhauser_Orbital_2005,Ceresoli_Orbital_2006},